nim-lang/website/jekyll/_posts/2018-06-03-create-a-simple-macro.md

 Hello, as you might know Nim is a powerful programming language that supports metaprogramming using macros.
-Though a lot of Nim programmers are unaware about the merits of them due to lack of learning resources.
+Though a lot of Nim programmers are unaware about their merits due to lack of learning resources.
 In the first part of this series will discuss the use of macros to simplify the creation of boilerplate code in Nim.